ni438cn/426FinalProject/README.md

     - PUT    -> updates a user account's information (name, username, password)
     - PUT    -> updates a teacher's taught courses
     - PUT    -> updates a student's grade for a specified course

-    - DELETE -> deletes a user's account from the database

 - See this video to learn more: [https://youtu.be/UxgUrYMD_jU](https://youtu.be/UxgUrYMD_jU)